Extension is expanding its online education and resources to adapt to COVID-19 restrictions.

 Assuming 800 silks on each ear, this is 2,500 to 6,250 pollen grains per silk, clearly more than enough pollen to pollinate neighboring plants that have lost their tassels.

 However, hail damage to ear shoots can affect silk emergence and help cause smut galls to form on ears.
-Silks that emerge after pollen shed has completed will not be fertilized, resulting in poor pollination and kernel set (Figure 3).
+Silks that emerge after pollen shed has completed will not be fertilized, resulting in poor pollination and kernel set.

-One year in southwest Minnesota, poor kernel set was reported in corn fields laid flat due to severe root-lodging just prior to pollination.
-Nearby agronomists hypothesized poor pollination occurred because the ear shoots were lying near the soil and other plants covered up the silks, making it difficult for the silks to intercept pollen.
+Poor kernel set can also occur in corn fields laid flat due to severe root-lodging just prior to pollination.
+This is due to ear shoots lying near the soil and being covered up by other plants, making it difficult for the silks to intercept pollen.

 What to do if your field gets damaged